 Note: Before sharing files through Globus, users should already know how to connect to an endpoint and browse their files.
 To learn more about this, please view this document.

-Once you have connected to an endpoint on Globus, you can share your files with users or a group of users anywhere in the world.
+Once you have connected to one of CCR's Mapped Collections within Globus, you can create a Guest Collection to share your files with users or a group of users anywhere in the world.
 You can also decide if you want them to have the access to read or write shares, or in some cases both.
 Let's see how it works:

 NOTE: Sharing is available for folders.
 Individual files can only be shared by sharing the folder that contains them.

-Once you have created the collection, you will be taken to the "Sharing" tab.
+Once you have created the collection, you will be taken to the "Permissions" tab.
 Now, click on "Add Permissions - Share With" to share the folder with other users.

 NOTE: If the user in question hasn't used Globus before or is a non-UB user, you can just put in their email address and click "Add."
 The user will be notified through email and will be prompted to create a Globus account before they can access the file.
-For more information on this, please view this document.
+For more information on this, please view this document and feel free to share with your collaborator.

 You can also decide if you want the user to have the access to read or write the folder.
 You might choose the 'read only,' for instance, if you want to share the results of a study with a colleague.
 On the other hand, if you're working on a joint project and want collaborators to add or update files, you will choose the the read and write options.
 You are not able to remove the 'read' option as it's a requirement of sharing a folder with other users.